Submitted by J. Morgan

 For those who do use treatments, I just want to mention;

 Hives with high varroa at this time have a high mortality rate if left unchecked.
 It's too late to do a brood-break and rear a new queen.
 Your options are limited to a mite treatment.
 Some would argue it's better to pray and let the hive die if it's going to die, while others will suggest treating.
-For the beekeeper just getting started, and having only one or two hives, dead bees in the spring is the "real" buzz-kill... pardon my pun.
+For the beekeeper just getting started, and having only one or two hives, dead bees in the spring are the "real" buzz-kill... pardon my pun.
 We've found that Oxalic Acid vaporization treatments right now do not do much... since the brood is still growing... and so are the mites.
+Save OA vaporization for when there is no brood in the hive.

 If you are going to treat, then treat.
 Retest for Varroa to ensure the efficacy of treatments.
 You should always be watchful for American Foulbrood (AFB).

 We all strive to keep healthy bees and do natural manipulations to outbreed mites, but if you are monitoring your mite counts and know that yours are high, now is the time to consider what you will do.
 Come to a meeting and talk about it with others.
 The saddest thing is where a new beekeeper hears about how tough it is to keep bees, then loses their bees over the winter only to lose interest the next year.
-We seek to retain beekeepers and keep newbies interested in the hobby by helping them understand the mites lifecycle as related to the bees lifecycle.
-This is nearly impossible to do this in a single year.
+We seek to retain beekeepers and keep newbies interested in the hobby by helping them understand the lifecycle of the mite as related to the lifecycle of the bee.
+This is nearly impossible to do in a single year.
 Let's build on the first years knowledge into the next year.

 There's a lot more we can be thinking about and I hope the above gets you started.